JSMassmann/jsmassmann.github.io/index.md

 My languages of choice are Python, C++ and JavaScript.
 I also used to know C# and Go.

 For very low-level things, x64 assembly is my main tool, despite all of its flaws.
-I'm currently developing a RISC alternative to it.

 # Tarballs